-The Ohio Housing Finance Agency's (OHFA) Mortgage Tax Credit provides homebuyers with a direct federal tax credit on a portion of the mortgage interest, lowering the tax liability by up to 40%.
-The tax credit cannot be larger than the owner's annual federal income tax liability, after deductions, exemptions and other credits.
+The Ohio Housing Finance Agency's Mortgage Tax Credit provides homebuyers with a direct federal tax credit on a portion of mortgage interest paid, which could provide up to a $2,000 tax savings per year.

 The size of the tax credit a homeowner receives is based on the location, property and type of mortgage: